Greenstand/treetracker-wallet-api/README.md

 ### Setting up env variables

-in your .env file you have (you can look at env.example)
+in your .env.development file you have (you can look at env.example)

 ```
 ...